gurditsingh/hydeout/_posts/test.md

 -   **Table to Stream**  — A Table could be viewed as a stream, with the latest values for a particular field coming in.
 It’s just a snapshot of the latest values of a key in a stream at a given point in time.
 - _We can turn a table into a stream_ by capturing the changes made to the table—inserts, updates, and deletes—into a “change stream.”
-- **Stream to Table** — A table can be seen as a collection of changelogs of a stream.
+- **Stream to Table** — A Stream could be viewed as table.
+A stream can be seen as a changelogs of a table.
 This is to say that a table will have the latest values of a particular fact at a given point in time.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzcyNjIzOTEsMTgzNzc0NDc4MCwtMT
+eyJoaXN0b3J5IjpbLTU3NjA2NzQ1LDE4Mzc3NDQ3ODAsLTE3Nz
-c3MjIyNTcwNCwtMTY5NDA4MjU2LC0xNjIwNjY3MzI0LC0yMDI2
+IyMjU3MDQsLTE2OTQwODI1NiwtMTYyMDY2NzMyNCwtMjAyNjc5
-Nzk1NzEzLC0xNjg5OTA4OTUyLDQ4Mjc2MzIwLDExODEzMTY0MS
+NTcxMywtMTY4OTkwODk1Miw0ODI3NjMyMCwxMTgxMzE2NDEsLT
-wtMTkyNzI1Nzg3MCwxNjExMTA0MTA1LC0xMTQzMTc2MDY2LDE3
+E5MjcyNTc4NzAsMTYxMTEwNDEwNSwtMTE0MzE3NjA2NiwxNzUy
-NTIzMzA5NTUsLTEzNDg0ODQ4NDksLTE5MjIwMTA5MTQsNDkwOD
+MzMwOTU1LC0xMzQ4NDg0ODQ5LC0xOTIyMDEwOTE0LDQ5MDg2MD
-YwNjU2LDc2MTkzODE3MiwtNjI2NDYwMDA0LDEzMDEzMjI0NDIs
+Y1Niw3NjE5MzgxNzIsLTYyNjQ2MDAwNCwxMzAxMzIyNDQyLC0x
-LTE2OTI3Njc3MF19
+NjkyNzY3NzBdfQ==
 -->